OCIO-ricky/MailBoxScan/readme.md

 python email_scanner.py
 ```

 The script will print progress messages to the console.
-Once finished, you'll find a CSV file (e.g., **mobile_phone_survey_results.csv**, or whatever you named it in .env) in the same directory containing the extracted data.
+Once finished, you'll find a CSV file (e.g., /output/**mobile_phone_survey_results.csv**, or whatever you named it in .env) in the same directory containing the extracted data.

 ## Important Considerations